-Weekly individual tasks, in the form of either a Canvas quiz or a short individual assignment, are designed to engage student.
+Weekly individual tasks, either a Canvas quiz or a short individual assignment, are designed to engage students.
 They will be assigned after each week's class.

-5) Group Tasks
+5) Group Mini-Task

-The group-based mini tasks are designed to encourage peer learning and to engage the students through the semester.
+The group-based mini-tasks are designed to encourage peer learning and to engage the students throughout the semester.
 Every group will be assigned 1 or 2 mini tasks during the semester.